-Seeking the best ways to improve results, athletes and their coaches often try various approaches to training, and diet as well, but unfortunately some go to illegal items as well.
+Seeking the best ways to improve results, athletes and their coaches often try various approaches to training, diet, and sometimes illegal practices.
 It's very important to emphasize that diet during the activity (training and competition) is important for result optimization, but what's even more important is the overall quality of the diet, including the time between two activities (the period of recovery).

-Strength sports have always been focusing on protein intake, and endurance sports have been focusing on carbs – but both of these often neglected other macronutrients without any reason.
-This can lead to dietary imbalance and decelerated progress.
-So athletes, especially those in endurance sports where diet has a bigger influence on progress, need to be educated on benefits of proper diet and its role in training process, competition prep, and during these.
-These educations need to be held by professionals (nutritionists) and not, as is often the case, by conditioning coaches or physical therapists who have only basic knowledge on metabolism.
-Unfortunately, sports nutrition is not a regulated trade, allowing unqualified individuals to pursue it, which leaves many athletes with information on low quality diets.
-These sources often include media and supplementation brands, which try to use athletes' readiness to invest money for optimization of results.
+Athletes, especially those in endurance sports where diet has a bigger influence on progress, need to be educated on benefits of proper diet and its role in training process, competition preparation, and during these.
+These educations need to be held by professionals (nutritionists) and not, as is often the case, by conditioning coaches or physical therapists who have only basic knowledge on nutrition and metabolism.
+Unfortunately, sports nutrition is not a regulated trade, allowing unqualified individuals to pursue it, which leaves many athletes with low quality information These sources include media and supplement industry brands, which try to use athletes' readiness to invest money for optimization of results.

 After this very general introduction, in the next article I will discuss the basics of metabolic processes in endurance sports, daily needs of endurance athletes, and explain briefly main causes of fatigue and drop in performance intensity.
 Then, following articles will discuss nutrient intake just before, during, and after the activity, including the explanation of whether the most common dietary supplements promising performance improvement actually (do not) work.